-Nutrition can vary depending on what is offered and how the live food is fed.
-Many fish enthusiasts recommend feeding a very nutritious diet to live food before feeding (this process is called gutloading) so that your goldfish can benefit from the extra nutritional value of its meal.
+Depending on what is offered and how the live food is fed, nutrition can change.
+Many fish enthusiasts recommend feeding a very nutritious diet to live food before feeding (a process called gutloading) so your goldfish can benefit from the extra nutrition.
 Best of all, your goldfish will love every bite!

-Live goldfish food is also an awesome source of protein.
+Live goldfish food is an awesome source of protein.
 In fact, it’s often used to get goldfish ready for breeding.
-The extra protein is good for young goldfish who are still growing and fancy varieties with developing head growths, like oranda and lionhead goldfish.
+The extra protein is good for young goldfish that are still growing and fancy varieties with developing head growths (like oranda and lionhead goldfish).

 Some fish hobbyists also like feeding goldfish earthworms found after spring showers, though these will need to be thoroughly cleaned (make sure you collect your earthworms from areas where herbicides aren’t used).

-Live food can have several risks though.
-If you’re not careful, live goldfish food can contain diseases that will infect your goldfish.
-Brine shrimp and earthworms usually don’t carry disease, but other foods can.
-Of course, there are steps you can take to reduce such risks and foods you can buy instead to eliminate risk altogether.
-Most live food is available at the pet store in small amounts, and generally these will be safe for your goldfish to eat.
+Thankfully, you can eliminate risk altogether.
+Most live food is available at the pet store in small amounts (and these are usually 100% safe for goldfish to eat).
 Live foods available include brine shrimp, daphnia, tubifex worms, glass worms, and aquarium snails.
 In fact, aquarium snails are a goldfish delicacy!

 With frozen or freeze-dried food, your goldfish basically receive all of the nutrients of live food without the risk of infection.
 And just like live food, your goldfish will go crazy for a bite!

 While often available in chunks, freeze-dried goldfish food can be broken up for younger goldfish.
-Though full-grown goldfish are just as happy eating them whole.
+Full-grown goldfish are just as happy eating them whole.

-Freeze-dried food can be purchased in many different varieties, the most popular being brine shrimp and blood worms.
 Pet stores also carry tubifex worms, krill, plankton, Mysis shrimp, cyclops, daphnia, and mosquito larvae.
 Krill is especially effective in boosting high carotene levels – necessary for red pigment growth.
 Carotene also promotes beautiful contrasting colors in goldfish.